K. Jayachandra Reddy: Career

-Jayachandra Reddy enrolled as an Advocate of Madras High Court on 4 August 1952 where he practiced mainly, Criminal Law and Constitutional Law.
-He joined the office of Sri P. Basireddy, who later retired as Acting Chief Justice of A.P.
-High Court.
+Jayachandra Reddy enrolled as an Advocate of Madras High Court on 4 August 1952 where he practiced mainly in criminal and constitutional law.
+He joined the office of Sri P. Basireddy, who later retired as Acting Chief Justice of Andhra Pradesh High Court.

 He moved to Hyderabad on 1 November 1956 after formation of Andhra Pradesh.
 He was then appointed as Additional Public Prosecutor of the Andhra Pradesh High Court in 1965 and as Principal Public Prosecutor of the High Court in 1970.

 Reddy was elevated to the Bench of the A.P.
 High Court on 7 March 1975 where he was appointed as an Additional Judge of the High Court of Andhra Pradesh for a period of two years.
 He was Chairman of the A.P.
 State Legal Aid Board; Chairman of the Rules Committee of the High Court and Chairman of the Advisory Board.
 He was then appointed as permanent Judge of A.P.
 High Court with effect from 30 June 1976.